 As accounting officer, the Principal has responsibility for ensuring that the academy delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy has delivered improved value for money during the year by:
+The accounting officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer for the academy has delivered improved value for money during the year by:

-As Accounting Officer, the Principal has ensured the best possible educational and wider societal outcomes through the economic, efficient and effective use of all the resources in the trust's charge, the avoidance of waste and extravagance, and prudent and economical administration.
-This has been achieved by strict adherence to all agreed policies and procedures, open and transparent decisions about the recruitment, retention and deployment of staff, robust monitoring of all aspects of the Academy's work including monthly finance monitoring meetings and a full programme of Academy self evaluation processes.
+As accounting officer, the Principal has ensured the best possible education and wider societal outcomes through the economic, efficient and effective use of all the resources in the trust's charge, the avoidance of waste and extravagance, and prudent and economical administration.
+This has been achieved by strict adherence to all agreed policies and procedures, open and transparent decisions about the recruitment, retention and deployment of staff, robust monitoring of all aspect of the Academy's work including monthly finance monitoring meetings and a full programme of Academy self evaluation processes.
 Providers of all goods and services are regularly reviewed for value for money and quality assurance purposes.
 Governors were kept informed and up to date throughout the academic year via the appropriate committee meetings.